blueratdota/odin-shopping-cart/README.md

 - format cart drawer
 - finish all products design ✔
 - add content to per page ✔
-- format the Product component for each product generated dynamically
+- format the Product component for each product generated dynamically ✔
 - make adding to cart functional
+- check the scrolling up down when moving to another page
+- make the data fixed. store in local data